Opening

 Cold, wind and plummeting temperatures: winter in the mountains puts our hands to the test.
 For ski and snowboard enthusiasts, these conditions are also synonymous with fun on the slopes.
 To make sure you don't end up with frozen fingers, one question comes up every year: gloves or mittens?

-This guide walks you step by step to help you choose the solution best suited to your activity, the weather conditions, and your sensitivity to cold.
-The goal is to keep your hands warm without compromising your comfort or performance on the slopes.
+This guide will help you choose the best solution for your needs, taking into account your activity, weather conditions, and sensitivity to the cold.
+The goal is to keep your hands warm without compromising comfort or performance on the slopes.
 Keep in mind:

-• Mittens generally offer better insulation thanks to the proximity of the fingers.
+• Mittens generally provide better insulation thanks to the warmth shared between your fingers.

-• Weather conditions and your personal tolerance to cold are decisive factors in your decision.
+• Weather conditions and your personal tolerance to cold are key factors when making your choice.

-To help you see things clearly from the start, we make it easy to spot at a glance the strengths and limitations of each option, guiding you quickly toward the right choice.
+To help you decide from the start, we will highlight the main strengths and limitations of each option, allowing you to quickly identify which solution best suits your skiing needs.

 Technical Criteria